cyphertjohn/OCRS/README.md

 * Currently the only paper in that directory is a write-up for a class project that only covers how to solve the first class of recurrences listed here.
 There is no current write-up for solving the other two classes of recurrences.

 The test.ml file in the examples directory gives some example usages of OCRS.
+To learn the usage of OCRS I recommend looking there as well as looking at the documentation for the modules Ocrs and Type_def.